Enable people living with life threatening diseases to live active, productive lives.

 We believe in finding culturally accepted and locally influenced solutions.
 Using treatments sourced from traditional medicine addresses the main issues surrounding the lack of adherence to ART.
 Plant based treatments are locally sourced and sustainable, more affordable and accessible, and can be dispensed outside of the hospital system which allows patients to be seen and treated while maintaining the privacy of their HIV status.

 An estimated 80% of people in Africa use traditional medicine as their first line of defense against illness and disease.
 Traditional medicine is often sought out because traditional healers far outnumber biomedical workers, the treatment costs are considerably lower, pharmaceutical drugs are not always available, and people believe that herbal medicine produces fewer side effects.
 Using locally grown plants as a basis for medicines and supplements ensures that practitioners always have an available option for treating life threatening diseases.
-By working together with both government agencies and community members in Tanzania, we deliver service that is needed, requested, and has a great impact.
+By working together with the community members in Tanzania, we deliver service that is needed, requested, and has a great impact.

 Read more about the plant-based treatment for HIV here.